wp-plugins/robo-gallery/readme.txt

 = How to flip uploaded gallery image? =

 When you open gallery images manager you'll find there image edit mode where you can flip source image

-= Is it possible to create target blank links? =

-Yes.
-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have target blank field below link field of the gallery image.

-= How to crop uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can crop source image

 = Do you have fade effect for the thumbnails hover? =